Poikilos/mobs_robot_dystopia/readme.md

-    ambiguous citation for the "...teletron" as "Nathan Salapat" is replaced by the correct authors (MirceaKitsune and stujones11 for the player model in some mods; them and Nathan Salapat for the zombie models based on the player model.
+    ambiguous citation for the "...teletron" as "Nathan Salapat" is replaced by the correct authors (MirceaKitsune and stujones11 for the player model in some mods; them and Nathan Salapat for the zombie models based on the player model in withered_tails).
-    - The teletron model is unrelated to withered_tails ("Withered teletron/TTA") and is rather the BlockMen zombie model for CME.
+    - The teletron model is unrelated to withered_tails ("Withered teletron/TTA") and is rather the BlockMen zombie model from CME.
     - The "default player model" (character.b3d) itself is not among the upstream Nathan Salapat models (hence not in withered_tails), but is in the drillers and tailstheanimatronic mods.
 Here is the
       license:
       <https://raw.githubusercontent.com/minetest/minetest_game/master/mods/player_api/README.txt>)
-  - The forum thread is considered authoritative as far as authors go, since much of the code, including code containing author lists, is copypasta from Snappers (code which azekill_DIABLO provided).
+  - The forum thread is considered authoritative as far as authors go, since author lists in the code are copypasta from Snappers (code and comments which azekill_DIABLO wrote while helping create the modpack).
 - Make indentations uniform.

 ## Licenses